 FHH does not usually require treatment, since the condition in most people tends to be asymptomatic or with minimal symptoms.

 Dr. Babak Larian of the CENTER for Advanced Parathyroid Surgery can perform comprehensive testing to determine if a patient is dealing PHPT or FHH.
 If the parathyroid glands are functioning as expected, Dr. Larian may recommend genetic testing.
 That way, a patient can have confirmation that they have FHH.
 If Dr. Larian finds PHPT, he will make a full assessment and identify which of the parathyroid glands are malfunctioning.
 He can perform a minimally invasive parathyroidectomy if indicated.
 Or,

 Dr. Larian encourages anyone dealing with FHH or PHPT symptoms to meet with him for an evaluation.
-To book a free in-person or virtual consultation with Dr. Larian, please contact us online or call us today at 310-461-0300.
+To book an in-person or virtual consultation with Dr. Larian, please contact us online or call us today at 310-461-0300.